EnricoMassone/Algorithms-101/README.md

 ## Project structure

-The available algorithms are divided by topic.
+The available algorithms and data structures are divided by topic.

 ### Search